 Thyme is a low-growing, woody perennial herb grown for garden beauty and culinary uses.
-Use these tips to grow thyme in your garden so you can enjoy this beautiful and versatile herb.
+Use these tips to grow thyme in your garden to enjoy this beautiful and versatile herb.

 Thyme (Thymus vulgaris) is a perennial shrub belonging to the Labiatae, or mint, family.
-It is native to southern Europe from the western Mediterranean to southern Italy.
-This highly aromatic Mediterranean herb performs especially well in somewhat dry, sunny conditions.
+It is native to southern Europe, from the western Mediterranean to southern Italy.
+This highly aromatic Mediterranean herb performs exceptionally well in somewhat dry, sunny conditions.

 Thyme has a subtle, dry aroma and a slightly minty flavor that pairs well with meat, summer soups, and vegetable recipes.
 It holds its flavor in cooking and blends well with other flavors of its native region, such as garlic, olive oil, and tomatoes.

 There are well over 300 varieties of thyme that range from small evergreen perennials, and all are easy to grow.
 Some are ornamental plants only, and some serve double-duty as edible and ornamental plants.
 Whatever use you have for thyme, there is a variety suitable for your garden.